turingschool/front-end-curriculum/projects/module-2/game-time.md

 - Abstract at the top (A sentence or two describing the project)
 - Install/Setup instructions
-- Everything else (must include wireframes and screenshot/GIF of finished project)
+- Everything else (screenshot/GIF of finished project)

 ## Extensions